 We will support these clusters and their specialisations, working with each to ensure that the commercial opportunity they represent is fully developed and well communicated to Government and investors.
-Evidence suggests businesses identify with and benefit from a locality of these clusters.
+Evidence suggests businesses identify with and benefit from locating in these clusters.